HughBerriez/sure-app-dls/README.md

 ## Introduction

 This project is for my application for the Design Technologist role at SureApp (2024).
-It is a quick POC of a Storybook and Chromatic workflow with a NextJS Landing Page.
+It is a quick POC of a Storybook and Chromatic workflow with a NextJS Landing Page as well as the Triangles Test takehome project.
 The primary focus being on setting the foundation for scalable UI component development, testing, and team review workflows.

 - Main Application Landing Page: [sure-app-dls.hughberryman.com](https://sure-app-dls.hughberryman.com/)